BioBoost/course-docker/03_installing_docker/readme.md

 ### Running Hello World

-DockerHub hosts a hello-world docker image that just outputs a hello world message.
+DockerHub hosts a `hello-world` docker image that just outputs a hello world message.
 This image is intended to test your setup.

 Do note that the architecture of the Raspberry is ARM, while most images were primarily build for x86.
-Luckily, these days the ARM architecture is already widely supported by Docker, so many images exist that can run on the Raspberry Pi.
+This basically means that most official images will not run on the Raspberry Pi.
+However, some organizations exists which host images for the ARM architecture such as `arm32v6`, `arm32v7` and `arm64v8`.
+You may also come across the `armhf` organization, but this one is deprecated in favor the previously mentioned organizations.

 ```shell
 docker run hello-world